Harut-san/Harut-san/README.md

 # 👋 Hi, I’m @Harut-san
-Software QA professional with experience in manual testing and a background in e-learning platforms.
+Software QA with experience in manual testing and a background in e-learning platforms.
 - Proficient in Agile and Scrum methodologies, I bring strong attention to detail and a meticulous approach to ensure high-quality software products.
 - Currently focused on expanding my skill set to include automated testing.
 - Certified in software QA and dedicated to continuous learning and professional growth.